tuqqu/oxide-lang/README.md

 x += 1; //! error, x is immutable
 ```

-To be mutable they must be defined with `mut` keyword.
+To become mutable they must be defined with `mut` keyword.

 ```rust
 let mut x: str = "hello";